DeepWriter: A Fact-Grounded Multimodal Writing Assistant Based On Offline Knowledge Base: Methodology

 \paragraph{Offline Processing Stage} During the offline stage, we aim to preprocess corpus and store them in an easy-to-retrieve format in a knowledge base $\mathcal{B}$.

 In the data processing stage, we aim to extract structured information from unstructured file formats such as PDF.
-We first use Fitz\footnote{\url{https://github.com/pymupdf/PyMuPDF}} or MinerU~\cite{wang2024mineruopensourcesolutionprecise} to extract text, tables, images from the original files.
+We first use Fitz\footnote{\url{https://github.com/pymupdf/PyMuPDF}} or MinerU~\cite{wang2024mineruopensourcesolutionprecise} to extract text, tables, images from the original unstructured documents.
 During the process, we keep all file and page metadata to avoid information loss when performing fact-checking.
 After extracting information from files, we choose appropriate chunk size to avoid chunks that are too small or too large.
 We also use advanced VLM such as Qwen2.5-VL~\cite{bai2025qwen2_5} to generate detailed image or table captions for multimodal retrieval.

 We structure the extracted information into a hierarchical database.
 This involves a three-level representation (chunk-page-document) to facilitate efficient, multi-granularity retrieval.
-The top "document" level contains abstract concepts, such as year or domain information, the "page" level is an intermediate level, which trades offs the efficiency and granularity of retrieval, the final "chunk" level is composed of knowledge pieces, holding the raw source information.
+The top ``document" level contains abstract concepts, such as year or domain information, the ``page" level is an intermediate level, which trades offs the efficiency and granularity of retrieval, the final ``chunk" level is composed of knowledge pieces, holding the raw source information.
 The data processing hierarchy is shown in Fig~\ref{fig:data_processing_hierarchy}.

 \paragraph{Online Generation Stage} During the online stage, we aim to generate a long-form, multimodal, factual grounded article based on user query $Q$ and the knowledge base $\mathcal{B}$ generated in offline stage.
 The overall algorithm is introduced in Algorithm~\ref{alg:online_generation}.
+We detail our key design in the following subsections.